 As LIM Home Solutions in Van Nuys, CA, says,

 Have your designer take measurements and show you some design ideas, along with all the different options possible.
-You will receive a 2D design layout so you can see exactly what your finished yard will look like once the synthetic turf is installed.
-Artificial turf will cost most homeowners $3,000 - $4,000 to install and will usually come with an 8–15-year warranty.
+You will receive a 2D design layout so you can see what your finished yard will look like once the synthetic turf is installed.
+Artificial turf costs most homeowners $3,000 to $10,000 to install and will usually come with an 8–15-year warranty.

 Hiring a landscaper to mow and maintain your yard, you will likely spend between $25 and $50 per visit.

-Here’s a more detailed look at lawn care prices as of January 2018:
+Here’s a more detailed look at lawn care prices:

 |Mow Frequency||1/8 Acre||1/4 Acre||1/3 Acre||1/2 Acre||1 Acre|